Pro-Force — reviews, conditions, salary 2026

 How much you earnSalary, costs, net earnings£12.71/hour

-The minimum rate in 2026 for workers aged 21 and over is £12.71 per hour (National Minimum Wage).
+The scheme rate in 2026 is the same for every age — £12.71 per hour (a sponsor guidance requirement).
 Some farms pay more than the minimum for piece rate work, but the guaranteed minimum is always £12.71.

 | Parameter | Value | Comment |